NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Night Magic.md

 You can tap into the magic that runs through your blood.
-You gain [[Spells/Animal Form|Animal Form]] (wolf only, using the statistics for a canine) and [[Spells/Mist|Mist]] as 2nd-rank divine innate spells.
+You gain [[Animal Form|Animal Form]] (wolf only, using the statistics for a canine) and [[Mist|Mist]] as 2nd-rank divine innate spells.
 You can cast each of these spells once per day.

 *Source: Pathfinder Player Core 2*
 *ORC*